-These young ladies from Inglewood resurfaced by 2014, with the single "Do Dat", produced by D.R.U.G.S.
-And later on, they worked with DJ Mustard, on the song "Nada".
-They also collaborated with Nocando and Thurz, both based in California as well, but coming from a very different kind of rap.
+These young ladies from Inglewood resurfaced by 2014 with "Do Dat", a single produced by D.R.U.G.S.
+Later on, they worked with DJ Mustard, on the song "Nada", and also with Nocando and Thurz, both based in California as well, though coming from a different school of rap.
 And in 2016, they released an untitled EP, which collected very positive feedbacks.
 Some even made flattering comparisons to Clipse, pretending that Cam and China were the best rap siblings since the Thornton brothers.
-It is true that the complicity betwen both rappers was great, on all seven tracks of this short record.
-The complemented each other perfectly, when they rapped consecutively, as well as when doing it at the same time.
-Like Clipse, they also had sharp and aggressive flows, like on "Playets", or on "That B", a track produced by J Hawk, the historical beatmaker of jerkin'.
+It is true that the complicity betwen both rappers was great, on all seven tracks of this record.
+They complemented each other seamlessly, when they rapped one after the other, or simultaneously.
+Like Clipse, they also had sharp and pugnacious flows, like on "Playets", or on "That B", a track produced by J Hawk, the historical beatmaker of jerkin'.

 The duo, also, enlarged its scope.
-Cam and China still excelled at making people dance, like with "Run Up", the ratchet-like remix of an older track, supported by record's only guest, Compton's AD.
+Cam and China still excelled at making people dance, like with "Run Up", the ratchet-like remix of an older track, supported by the only guest on the record, Compton's AD.
 But their color palette was not strictly local.
 With its onomatopoeias, jerky flows and weirdness, the well-named "Extravagant" was obviously heavily influenced by Atlanta.
 And with the atmospheric "We Gon Make It", Cam and China moved completely to a new musical universe.
 "We gonna make it", indeed.
 With these few words, the sisters showed their strong appetite for success.
-And judging by this EP, this appetite could very well be satisfied.
+And judging by this EP, it could very well be satisfied.